Q&A: BACKGROUND CHECKS

 6. What does the background check consist of?

 The background check consists of a criminal history and registered sex offender check.
-GIS will review the county criminal, federal criminal, and national criminal databases, ( kwikscreen) , (that includes the sex offender registry), and trace (name and address history).
+Hire Right will review the county criminal, federal criminal, and national criminal databases, ( kwikscreen) , (that includes the sex offender registry), and trace (name and address history).
 The director or official responsible for a covered program may, in addition to the background check, require supplemental prospective background checks at regular intervals based on the nature of the program, requirements under applicable law, contractual obligations, or other relevant factors.
 A credit history check will NOT be performed.

 7. What is the process for obtaining and reviewing background check information, and who will have access to it?